OHI-Science/ohimanual/3_conduct_manual/frequently_asked_questions.md

 **Q: Benefits gained from Wild-caught fisheries, Mariculture, Tourism & Recreation are included in specific goals.
 Why are these counted again in Livelihoods & Economies?**

-A: The quantity of fish, mariculature, and participation in T&R are considered separately in goals whereas the monetary component is captured in L&E.
+A: The quantity of fish, mariculture, and participation in T&R are considered separately in goals whereas the monetary component is captured in L&E.

 **Q: Why are revenue data from shipping, boat building, ports and harbors included as revenue?
 Do these activities rely on a healthy ocean?**